awsdocs/iam-user-guide/doc_source/access-analyzer-eventbridge.md

 }
 ```

-Access Analyzer also sends events to EventBridge for error findings\.
-An error finding is a finding generated when Access Analyzer can't analyze the resource\.
+IAM Access Analyzer also sends events to EventBridge for error findings\.
+An error finding is a finding generated when IAM Access Analyzer can't analyze the resource\.
 Events for error findings include an `error` attribute as shown in the following example\.

 ```
 {